AriFordsham/GHCWiki/trac-tickets-custom-fields.md

   - label: Descriptive label.
   - value: Default value.
   - order: Sort order placement.
-(Determines relative placement in forms.)
+(Determines relative placement in forms with respect to other custom fields.)
+  - format: Either `plain` for plain text or `wiki` to interpret the content as [WikiFormatting](wiki-formatting). (*since 0.11.3*)
 - **checkbox**: A boolean value check box.

   - label: Descriptive label.